GabrielJPG/capture-front/README.md

 If you use custom hooks that they return interface implementations (which should also be documented) to make it easier to replace functions

+In production, only the WPA function is active if the server has security certificates installed to use HTTPS protocols.
+Because the required web worker only install on user browser if this site running over https.
+For more info about WPA visit official site of [Google developers](https://developers.google.com/web/fundamentals/primers/service-workers?hl=es)

 ## Develop commands

 - yarn start : running on port 3000